akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ![image](../img/Settings-AttributesGridHover.png)

 ::: info
 The shortcut actions are only displayed if you have been granted the appropriate rights.
-Please refer to [Manage your user roles](/articles/build-your-user-roles.html).
+Please refer to [Manage your user roles](/articles/build-your-user-roles.html) to learn more about roles.
 :::

 # Create an attribute

 Let's create an attribute!
 You will be able to select the **most appropriate attribute type to perfectly match your needs**.
 For example, you can choose to create a text attribute (free text) or a drop down list (simple or multi select) with a selection of values, to make sure users will select one of the predefined options.
 Create a `metric` attribute to fill in the weight/size/length... of your products.

 To create an attribute in the PIM:
 1. Go to `Settings/Attributes`